SabaMundlay/map/README.md

 (July 2019)

 I live in Mumbai now, so the focus of this project has shifted away from the MTA in NYC.
-Instead, I've been exploring the Mumbai Local through various visual mediums - check out this repo.
+Instead, I've been exploring the Mumbai Local through various visual mediums